Booking.com: best prices

-The plan of the historical city of Perugia was shaped in the Municipal age in the same place as the earlier Roman city had been located, and these medieval streets are now a key characteristic of the Old Town.
+The street plan of Perugia was shaped in the medieval period in much the same layout as the earlier Roman city on the same site and these medieval streets are now a key characteristic of the Old Town.
 The centre of Perugia contains a great deal to explore, with medieval streets and attractive squares, and lots of interesting churches and palaces.

-This square stands out because of the presence of the Fontana Maggiore, created in the 13th century under the direction of Fra’ Bevignate and decorated by father and son Nicola and Giovanni Pisano.
+The first thing you will notice in this square is the fountain called the Fontana Maggiore, created in the 13th century under the direction of Fra’ Bevignate and decorated by father and son Nicola and Giovanni Pisano.
 The fountain is a remarkable example of the gothic style in Italy and symbolizes the political and religious power of the city at that time, with the carvings representing various biblical and historical events.

-In another part of the same square you can see the Cathedral of San Lorenzo, began in 1300.
-The church is of gothic style, with a simple façade with a Baroque portal.The interior has three aisles with vaults, supported by octagonal pillars.
+In another part of the same square you can see the 14th-16th century Cathedral of San Lorenzo.
+The church is in the gothic style, with a simple façade and a Baroque portal.The statue at the entrance of Pope Julius II dates from 1555.

 Federico Barocci, 1535-1612, has been recognized in recent decades as one of the greatest artists of the 16th century.
 His most dramatic work is no doubt 'The Deposition' in Perugia.

-Also to visit in Perugia are the remains of the Fortress of the Rocca Paolina, a formidable fortress built by Pope Paul III (1468-1549) in 1540 on the basis of a design by Antonio da Sangallo the Younger (1484-1546).
+Also in Perugia you can visit the remains of the Fortress of the Rocca Paolina, a formidable fortress built by Pope Paul III (1468-1549) in 1540 on the basis of a design by Antonio da Sangallo the Younger (1484-1546).
 The fort was the symbol of the Pontifical Government for three centuries until it was largely destroyed in 1860.
 There are nice views across Perugia from the garden at the top of the fort.

 While in Perugia you will also want to visit the National Archaeological Museum, in the Convent of San Domenico, which holds precious collections ranging from prehistory to the Etruscan and Roman times.
 Among highlights in the museum you can see the famous Cippus of Perugia, which has one of the longest Etruscan inscriptions in Italy and which describes a contract between two Roman “gentes” (noblemen).

 In Piazza Danti, near the Cathedral, there is an Etruscan Well, thought to have been built in the third century BC at the same time as the last part of the walls.